Japan to release contaminated Fukushima water into sea after treatment

 The Japanese government has been keen to stress the filtering and dilution processes.
 A senior government public affairs official emailed media outlets on Monday to request the term “contaminated” not be used in reporting, arguing it was misleading.

+Fishing communities and others suffering reputational harm from the release will be compensated, Tepco said.

-Reporting by Yuka Obayashi, Yoshifumi Takemoto and Aaron Sheldrick Sakura Murakami; Additional reporting by Hyonhee Shin in Seoul, Yi-Mou Lee in Taipei and Andrew Galbraith in Shanghai; Editing by Chang-Ran Kim and Jane Wardell
+Reporting by Yuka Obayashi, Yoshifumi Takemoto and Aaron Sheldrick; Additional reporting by Sakura Murakami in Tokyo, Hyonhee Shin in Seoul, Yi-Mou Lee in Taipei and Andrew Galbraith in Shanghai; Editing by Chang-Ran Kim, Jane Wardell and Catherine Evans

 Our Standards: The Thomson Reuters Trust Principles.